Kentucky Afield

-Kentucky Afield is a magazine, radio show and television program, and is the official publication of the Kentucky Department of Fish and Wildlife Resources.
-The magazine is a quarterly periodical while the television and radio programs are a 30-minute broadcast, all of which is devoted to the fish and wildlife resources of Kentucky and covers a broad range of outdoor topics, including angling, hunting, conservation and land management.
+Kentucky Afield is the communications arm of the Kentucky Department of Fish and Wildlife Resources.
+Kentucky Afield consists of a magazine, radio show and television program.
+The magazine is a quarterly periodical.
+The television show is a 30-minute broadcast airing on the Kentucky Educational Television (KET) and YouTube.
+The radio show has transitioned from its original format into a podcast.
+These outlets are devoted to the fish and wildlife resources of Kentucky and covers a broad range of outdoor topics, including angling, hunting, conservation and land management.

-The television show is the longest continuously-running outdoors television show in the United States and the fourth oldest in the nation for all television shows.
+The television show is the longest continuously running outdoors television show in the United States and the fourth oldest in the nation for all television shows.

 Magazine

-Kentucky Afield magazine began as Kentucky Happy Hunting Ground under the leadership of Editor Harry Towles in December 1945 as a bi-monthly publication.
+Kentucky Afield magazine began as Kentucky Happy Hunting Ground.
+Commissioner Earl Wallace founded the publication and appointed its first editor, Harry Towles, for the inaugural edition in December 1945 as a bi-monthly publication.
 The initial press run was 15,000 copies, with the subscription price set at 50 cents a year.
 The first issue featured a hunting dog on the cover and a drawing of pioneer Daniel Boone in the upper left hand corner.

-The League of Kentucky Sportsmen (Kentucky's oldest conservation group) took over the magazine from May 1947 to June 1948, before giving it back to the Department.
+In 1947, Happy Hunting Ground absorbed a magazine published by The League of Kentucky Sportsmen (Kentucky's oldest conservation group).
+An agreement signed by League President Al Blum and Kentucky Division of Game and Fish Commissioner W. G. Buchanan on June 16, 1947, determined the Division of Game and Fish would publish and mail the magazine.
+The League could submit content and appoint an associate editor in return for turning over the 25 cent fee it charged its members for a magazine.

 In 1992, the magazine's name changed to Kentucky Afield.
 The name change not only mirrored the names of the department's television and radio shows, but it emphasized all the outdoors, not just hunting.
 Since 2000, staff artist Rick Hill has painted the covers of the magazine.
-The exception was 2004, when the magazine switched to photo covers while Hill painted "Kentucky Fish", a department poster featuring 27 of the state's most recognized fish.
+The exception was 2004, when the magazine switched to photo covers while Hill painted "Kentucky Fish," a department poster featuring 27 of the state's most recognized fish.

+Kentucky Afield emphasizes honest, intelligent writing with input from numerous subject experts employed by Kentucky Fish and Wildlife.
+It serves as an ongoing historical record of the department's research and accomplishments.